r57zone/EasyNotes/README.md

 # EasyNotes
 Apps notes for Windows, iOS and Android, with sync.
 The server is a Windows application so you need to run it for sync.
 View API can be [here](https://github.com/r57zone/eNotes/blob/master/API.md).

+## Features
+If you want to leave the old date when editing a note then on mobile phones you need to click on the date and on the PC hold down the "Shift" key when you click on the done button.

 ## Setup
 ### Sync of the mobile apps
 1. Reserve a permanent IP address for a computer with a Windows application.
 This is done in the settings of the Wi-Fi router in the "DHCP" section.